snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 Practical Tips
 ~~~~~~~~~~~~~~
 - For studies where the number of model evaluations isn't influenced by the number of inputs (e.g., random sampling), include a "dummy" variable in your sensitivity analyses that is not used in the model.
-This lets you assess how well a noninfluential input is identified by the sensitivity metric.
+This lets you assess how well a noninfluential input is identified by your sensitivity metric of interest for your given sample set.
-- Assess convergence of the metrics by considering incremental increases in the number of model evaluations/samples (incremental studies or increased sample size exploiting Dakota's restart capability mean you don't repeat model evaluations).
+- Assess convergence of sensitivity metrics by considering incremental increases in the number of model evaluations/samples (incremental studies or increased sample size exploiting Dakota's restart capability mean you don't repeat model evaluations).
-- Always use plots (e.g., scatter plots) to confirm conclusions.
+- Whenever possible, use plots (e.g., scatter plots) to confirm conclusions.

 References